Kimplul/copyjit/README.md

-I suspect it would be reasonably easy to use two linker scripts, one for operations that shouldn't take immedates and one for operations that should, with the difference just being that one directly falls through and another jumps and references data.
+I suspect it would be reasonably easy to use two linker scripts, one for operations that shouldn't take immedates and one for operations that should, with the difference just being that one directly falls through and another jumps over some data appended to it at runime.